Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-The presented diode CPR model also has an intuitive and useful circuit representation, cf.~Fig.~\subref{fig:cpr-response}{c}, which can be interpreted as a continuous generalization of the diode SQUID-models discussed in Refs.~\cite{fominov2022, souto2022, greco2023}.
+The presented diode CPR model has an intuitive and useful circuit representation, cf.~Fig.~\subref{fig:cpr-response}{c}, which can be interpreted as a continuous generalization of the diode SQUID-models discussed in Refs.~\cite{fominov2022, souto2022, greco2023}.
 It is equivalent to a parallel multi-loop combination of (infinitesimal) constrictions, each being a series arrangement of an ideal Josephson junction and a linear inductance.
 With increasing~$z$, the critical currents of the Josephson elements decrease, while the loops between two neighboring constrictions gradually increase in size.
-One can imagine to design constriction arrays patterned into a single wire following this circuit arrangement that show a tailored diode effect at much lower magnetic fields, requiring neither fabrication-based, uncontrolled material inhomogeneities nor more space than a single constriction.
+One can now imagine to design constriction arrays patterned into a single wire following this circuit arrangement that show a tailored diode effect at much lower magnetic fields, requiring neither fabrication-based, uncontrolled material inhomogeneities nor more space than a single constriction.
 In fact, this approach would not be limited to constrictions, but (with larger footprints) could also be implemented with more standard tunnel junctions, and the necessary linear inductance contribution could be added e.g.~by high kinetic-inductance wiring.

-These considerations finally provide us with a strategy to evade the diode effect and the arc skewing when operating inhomogeneous-constriction circuits in large magnetic fields, if this is desired.
-All one needs to do is to align the junctions in a way that the constriction current direction and the in-plane field are parallel to each other, here e.g.~by placing the constrictions in the short SQUID loop parts, which are parallel to both the circuit symmetry axis and~$B_\parallel$ (cf.~Fig.~\ref{fig:concept}).
+Finally, these considerations provide us with a strategy to evade the diode effect and the associated arc skewing in ion-beam-based nano-constriction circuits in large magnetic fields, should this be desired.
+All one needs to do is to align the junctions in a way that the constriction current direction and the in-plane field are parallel to each other, here e.g.~by placing the constrictions in the short SQUID loop sides, which are parallel to both the circuit symmetry axis and~$B_\parallel$ (cf.~Fig.~\ref{fig:concept}).
 On the other hand, it is possible to utilize the diode effect in the constrictions for three-wave mixing circuits while avoiding the arc skewing by either using a single constriction or by orienting them perpendicular to the external field but with opposite dc current flow, e.g.~by again placing them in the short SQUID arms but applying the in-plane field in $y$-direction instead of in $z$-direction.